Security & Access Control Boundaries

 Audit Trails & Compliance Alignment

-Security boundaries are only effective when paired with continuous observability.
-ClickHouse’s system.query_log, system.query_thread_log, and system.audit_log tables provide granular visibility into privilege utilization, query failures, and resource consumption.
-Analytics platform teams should route these logs to a centralized SIEM or data lake for retention and anomaly detection.
+Boundaries are only trustworthy when paired with observability.
+The system.query_log, system.query_thread_log, and system.session_log tables expose privilege utilization, failed authorizations, and resource consumption; route them to a centralized SIEM or data lake for retention and anomaly detection.
+To align with SOC 2, HIPAA, or GDPR controls, restrict system.* reads to administrators and keep audit logging on:

 REVOKE SELECT ON system.* FROM PUBLIC;